Central Arizona DX Association

 We are the largest ham radio DX club in Arizona with over 130 members, many of whom are on the ARRL's DXCC Honor Roll.
 We have several members who have traveled to distant places to put "rare" countries on the air.
 We encourage any ham interested in DXing to join our club and learn about the many aspects of talking to hams around the globe who share this amazing hobby with us.
 Founded in 1974, we are an ARRL-affiliated club.

-Thanks, Dick, for sharing your experiences with the club.
+Thanks, Ned, for sharing your experiences with the club.
+We are still trying to picture how you squeezed into that one-size-fits-all wetsuit.

 From My DX Summit